-Food: Make sure your toddler is well fed before the hike.
-Also feed them little snacks on the go to keep up their energy.
-Lately our toddler has been eating her lunch before hiking!!!
+Make sure your toddler is well fed before the hike.
+Also, feed them little snacks on the go to keep up their energy.
+Lately, our toddler has been eating her lunch before hiking!!!
 That means I am bringing double the food so we still have some snacks throughout the actual hike.

-Bring a treat: This is definitely a separate category from food for a reason.
+This is a separate category from food for a reason.
 A treat does not have to be seen as motivation but rather something that makes hiking special.
 Enjoy the treat while taking in a view or at the end of the hike.
-Our daughter loves cross country skiing.
-She also loves that we stop for hot chocolate.
+Our daughter loves hiking.
+She also loves that we stop for a treat when we arrive at our destination.
 It is all part of the outdoor experience.
-Another little note: I have been hearing a lot of parents say that they bring some sort of treat during the hike to help entice their toddler to keep moving.
-I one time had sausage and near the end of the hike was running a little bit ahead of my oldest daughter.
-I then would tell her that if she came to me and she would get some sausage lol!
-It was not only helpful when it came to finishing the hike but we also finished it without having any tantrums.

-Sing songs: Singing songs can help a toddler enjoy the hike.
-Even better is if you pick silly kids songs.
+Singing songs can help a toddler enjoy the hike.
 Singing the songs will help them focus on the songs rather than hiking.
 Some song suggestions include: Great Big Moose, Monkeys Jumping on the Bed, Twinkle Twinkle Little Star, Row Row Row Your Boat, Hokey Pokey, If Your Happy and You Know it, Etc

 Make the story part of the hike by including elements of your surroundings into the story.
 Our daughter loves talking and pretending our hike is part of a story.
 Throughout the hike, we might pretend we are saving someone and have to cross bridges or fly on a dragon to a rock in order to collect a key.